Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

     ![Grant permission ](.././images/azureSubscriptions/Azure_API_Permissions.png#thumbnail)

-## STEP 2: Grant access to Cloudneeti registered app
+## STEP 2: Grant access to Cloudneeti registered app existing

 The following roles need to be granted to the Cloudneeti App registered in the previous step